whorvath2/identifier/README.md

 An API to provide entity identifiers and user-defined search indexing as a service.

 Identifier provides an API by which identifiers for entities can be requested that are guaranteed to be unique within the context of the service instance's backing data store.
-The API also allows the client to specify any arbitrary document as search terms for any particular entity.
+The API also allows the client to specify any arbitrary JSON document as search terms for any particular entity.
 For a detailed example, see *Principles of Operation: Use Case Example*, below

-The longer-term goal of this project is to not only provide new unique identifiers, but to accept entity data and supply existing identifiers based on identity-matching algorithms that offer the client a customizable degree of certainty that those attributes have been matched to an entity already known to the instance.

 ## Principles of Operation